Generalized Inverse Optimal Control and its Application in Biology: Conclusion

 We believe that achieving this goal requires an interdisciplinary effort.
 Thereby, we can ensure that the principles we uncover are not merely speculative but firmly rooted in experimental evidence.
 This approach may foster theoretical understanding and facilitate the application of the optimality principle in forward optimal control applications across biomedicine, biotechnology, and agriculture.

 \printcredits

-\textbf{Acknowledgements.} { { JRB acknowledges financial support from grants CSIC PIE 202470E108 (LARGO) and PID2020-117271RB-C22 (BIODYNAMICS) funded by MCIN/AEI/10.13039/501100011033.
-SS acknowledges financial support from the research initiative ``SmartProSys: Intelligent Process Systems for the Sustainable Production of Chemicals'' funded by the Ministry for Science, Energy, Climate Protection and the Environment of the State of Saxony-Anhalt and from the German Research Foundation DFG via grant 314838170, GRK 2297 MathCoRe.\\ We thank Eva Balsa-Canto, Steffen Klamt, Mariko Okada, Andreas Schuppert, and Alejandro F. Villaverde for stimulating discussions and feedback. }}
+\textbf{Acknowledgements.} JRB acknowledges financialsupport from grant PID2020-117271RB-C22 (BIODYNAMICS) funded by MCIN/AEI/10.13039/501100011033, from grant PID2023-146275NB-C22 (DYNAMO-bio) funded by MICIU/AEI/ 10.13039/501100011033 and ERDF/EU, and from grant CSIC PIE 202470E108 (LARGO).
+SS acknowledges financial support from the research initiative ``SmartProSys: Intelligent Process Systems for the Sustainable Production of Chemicals'' funded by the Ministry for Science, Energy, Climate Protection and the Environment of the State of Saxony-Anhalt and from the German Research Foundation DFG via grant 314838170, GRK 2297 MathCoRe.\\ We thank Eva Balsa-Canto, Steffen Klamt, Mariko Okada, Andreas Schuppert, and Alejandro F. Villaverde for stimulating discussions and feedback.